bekafreeman/pythonfordataanalysis/README.md

     - Adding the result of the function to an existing dataframe
   - Creating classes
   - Created and edited visualisations
-  - Created a SUbplot from visualisations created previously
+  - Created a Subplot from visualisations created previously

 Code for Project 4: loan analysis script.py